Manage Commits & Delete Data

 pachctl finish commit <repo>@<branch>

-Depending on how you use Pachyderm, the final step might be optional.
-After you finish the commit, the HEADs of all your branches converge to correct results as downstream jobs finish.
-However, deleting those commits cleans up your commit history and ensures that the errant data is not available when non-HEAD versions of the data is read.
+Unless the subsequent commits overwrote or deleted the bad data, the data might still be present in the children commits.
+Squashing those commits cleans up your commit history and ensures that the errant data is not available when non-HEAD versions of the data are read.